veithen/veithen.github.io/_posts/2013-11-18-iowait-linux.md

     %Cpu2  :  1,0 us,  0,3 sy,  0,0 ni, 96,3 id,  2,3 wa,  0,0 hi,  0,0 si,  0,0 st
     %Cpu3  :  3,0 us,  0,3 sy,  0,0 ni, 96,3 id,  0,3 wa,  0,0 hi,  0,0 si,  0,0 st

-This clearly indicates that a single I/O bound task only increases the I/O wait time on a single CPU.
+This output indicates that a single I/O bound task only increases the I/O wait time on a single CPU.
 Note that you may see that occasionally the task "switches" from one CPU to another.
-That is because the Linux kernel tries to schedule a task on the CPU it ran last (in order to improve CPU cache hit rates).
-The `taskset` command can be used to "pin" a process to a given CPU so that the experiment becomes more reproducible (Note that the first command line argument is not the CPU number, but a mask):
+That is because the Linux kernel tries to schedule a task on the CPU it ran last (in order to improve CPU cache hit rates), but this is not always possible and the task is moved on another CPU.
+On some systems, this may occur so frequently that the I/O wait time appears to be distributed over multiple CPUs, as in the following example:

+    %Cpu0  :  5.7 us,  5.7 sy,  0.0 ni, 50.5 id, 34.8 wa,  3.3 hi,  0.0 si,  0.0 st
+    %Cpu1  :  3.0 us,  3.3 sy,  0.0 ni, 72.5 id, 20.9 wa,  0.3 hi,  0.0 si,  0.0 st
+    %Cpu2  :  7.0 us,  4.3 sy,  0.0 ni, 62.0 id, 26.7 wa,  0.0 hi,  0.0 si,  0.0 st
+    %Cpu3  :  4.3 us,  2.3 sy,  0.0 ni, 89.6 id,  3.7 wa,  0.0 hi,  0.0 si,  0.0 st

+Nevertheless, assuming that `dd` is the only task doing I/O on the system, there can be at most one CPU in state I/O wait at any given point in time.
+Indeed, 34.8+20.9+26.7+3.7=86.1 which is close to but lower than 100.

+To make the experiment more reproducible, we can use the `taskset` command to "pin" a process to a given CPU (Note that the first command line argument is not the CPU number, but a mask):

     taskset 1 dd if=/dev/sda of=/dev/null bs=1MB